 15689 US Hwy 19 N., Thomasville, Georgia, 229-225-3958

 The first ID is free, and there is a charge for replacements.

 - Loan Periods

-	These loan periods apply to SRTC students, faculty, staff, and service area residents.
+These loan periods apply to SRTC students, faculty, staff, and service area community residents.

 Item Type: Students: Faculty/Staff: Service Area Residents: